 In 2013, Foursquare President, Glenn Burris, initiated the Reimagine Foursquare project in an effort to discover how the movement could reach maximum missional effectiveness.
 In response, multiple task force groups were created, as stated within Foursquare's Reimagine section of their website.
 The Project Researcher enjoyed participation within the Reclaim Spiritual Vitality Task Force, which boasted great diversity and healthy conversation around the subject.
-The Pentecostal roots of Foursquare were discussed specifically and at length, and deemed an important part of the movement's future success.
+The Pentecostal roots of Foursquare were discussed specifically and at length and deemed an important part of the movement's future success.

 In 2015 Alan Hirsch spoke at Life Pacific College at a gathering of students and Foursquare pastors, on the apostolic, prophetic and evangelistic gifts.
-He referred to the same as "the lost gifts".
-Foursquare leaders endorsed Hirsch, indicating a desire to identify, empower and release these lost gifts.
-In 2010, Tammy Dunahoo was appointed as the first female general supervisor in the history of
+He referred to the same as "the lost gifts".9 Foursquare leaders endorsed Hirsch, indicating a desire to identify, empower and release these lost gifts.
+In 2010, Tammy Dunahoo was appointed as the first female general supervisor in the history of Foursquare.
+10 This speaks directly to the doctrinal position of the Foursquare Church to release women into ministry leadership as supported by the Global Distinctives found on the official Foursquare website.11 Dunahoo's appointment, the Project Researcher's appointment as the first female vice-chair of the Foursquare board of directors, and the appointment of three female district supervisors in the past decade, reiterate that at the highest levels within Foursquare, women are welcome to the table of conversation, 12

-&lt;sup>265 Alan Hirsch The Forgotten Ways: Reactivating the Missional Church (Grand Rapids: Brazos Press), 2006.
+9 Alan Hirsch The Forgotten Ways: Reactivating the Missional Church (Grand Rapids: Brazos Press), 2006.